janetjoywilson/janetjoywilson.github.io/_library/brave-enough.md

 You can't ride to the fair unless you get on the pony.
 Ask yourself: What is the best I can do?
 And then do that.

-I think is the perfect gift for all your friends in any stage of their life.
+I think this is the perfect gift for all your friends in any stage of their life.